emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 1.9
 License: GPLv2 or later

-E-MAILiT is the safest way (without ad tracking cookies) to boost your traffic, to get more followers, to target your sharers and make profit.
+E-MAILiT is the safest way (no ad tracking cookies) to boost your traffic, to get more followers, to target your sharers and monetize.

 == Description ==
 **Broadcast your Content Distribution with E-MAILiT!**